collabnix/kubelabs/pods101/labels-and-selectors/README.md

+## Using labels and selectors with an Nginx Pod in Kubernetes

 Here's an example of using labels and selectors with an Nginx Pod in Kubernetes:

 To apply labels to an Nginx Pod, you can use the metadata.labels field in the Pod definition.
 Here's an example: